AdobeDocs/experience-platform.it-IT/help/edge/fundamentals/executing-commands.md

 alloy("commandName", options)
   .then(function(result) {
     // The command succeeded.
-    // "value" is whatever the command returned
+    // "result" is whatever the command returned
   })
   .catch(function(error) {
     // The command failed.